mongodb/specifications/source/server-selection/server-selection.rst

 2016-10-25: Change minimum maxStalenessSeconds value from 2 * heartbeatFrequencyMS
 to heartbeatFrequencyMS + idleWriteFrequencyMS (with proper conversions of course).

+2016-11-01: Update formula for secondary staleness estimate with the equivalent, and clearer, expression of this formula from the Max Staleness Spec

 .. [#] mongos 3.4 refuses to connect to mongods with maxWireVersion < 5,
    so it does no additional wire version checks related to maxStalenessSeconds.